awilliams-atx/faceplace/README.md

 Friendships are stored in a 'friendships' join table in a PostgreSQL database.
 Friend requests are persisted to a similar table called 'friend_requests'.
 Friend requests that have been accepted remain in the database, denoting the age of the friendship.
 Rejected friend requests are removed.

-Accepting a friend request gives immediate feeback.
+Accepting a friend request gives immediate feedback.
 The request is moved from a 'Friend Requests' section to an 'Accepted Requests' section.
 Post and Comment forms appear on the new friend's timeline and below posts involving the new friend.

 #### Posts